julnow/ml-tree-plainer/README.md

 ## General information

-ml_tree_plainer program is developed for conversion of complex AnalysisTree structure into plain tree (either AnalysisTree or ROOT::TTree).
+at_tree_plainer is developed for conversion of complex AnalysisTree structures into the plain tree format (either AnalysisTree or ROOT::TTree).

 It is based on at_tree_plainer by Oleksii Lubynets.

 ## Pre-requirements